Palestinian freedom of movement: Route 443

 Professor David Kretzmer, who teaches constitutional law and international law at the Hebrew University of Jerusalem and at the Ramat Gan Law School heavily criticized the closure of Route 443 to Palestinians in Haaretz.

 In 2009 Israel's High Court of Justice accepted the Association for Civil Rights in Israel's petition against an IDF order barring Palestinians from driving on Highway 443.
 The ruling should come into effect five months after being issued, allowing Palestinians to use the road for the first time since October 2000, when it was closed following the outbreak of the second intifada.

 Freedom of movement of Israeli citizens

-Israeli citizens are not allowed to enter area A (fully controlled by the Palestinian Authority), and it is not recommended for them to enter area B. Israeli citizens are allowed freedom of movement in area C and along all main West Bank roads which connect Israeli settlements to each other and to Israel.
+Israeli citizens are not allowed to enter Area A (fully controlled by the Palestinian Authority) or the Gaza Strip without a permit from the IDF, while it is only not recommended for them to enter Area B. Israeli citizens are allowed freedom of movement in Area C and along all main West Bank roads which connect Israeli settlements to each other and to Israel.